ylchan87/HKCourtList/README.md

 ### Tag
 Could be
 1. Offence nature of the event (theft, robbery, etc)
-2. Procedure type of the event (trail, hearing, mention, summon etc)
+2. Procedure type of the event (trial, hearing, mention, summon etc)

 many-to-many relationship with event